 If you ask the court to modify your order, the court may increase or decrease your child support order or may make no change at all.
 We recommend you use this online worksheet to see if a modification would be called for at the present time.

 Note: If you are a parent who pays child support and you are incarcerated, do not follow these instructions.
-Send us an email at CSE General Information, or send a letter to the address above, to request a package specific to your needs.
+Send us an email at CSE General Information, or send a letter to the address below, to request a package specific to your needs.

 If you want DOR’s help YOU MUST: